 Lurie Childrens Hospital of Chicago or any other not-for-profit entity or charitable organization without its express and written consent.
 The Final Consent Judgment also imposes a money judgment of $3,400 upon Derrick Lee, including a payment of $2,900 to the Ann & Robert H. Lurie Childrens Hospital and $500 to partially reimburse the States Attorneys Office for attorney fees and investigative expenses.
 Derrick Lee further stipulated that he had collected at least $3,000 for the benefit of the Hospital and that he had already provided $100 to the Hospital.

 The Final Consent Judgement is attached for viewing purposes and is public record. ** Stipulations 10-13 and Derrick Lee's signature on the consent judgement should answer any and all questions as to the intent of the money that was collected.

-Review about: Team Dq Pageant Prep And Image Consulting Donation.
+Product or Service Mentioned: Team Dq Pageant Prep And Image Consulting Donation.

 Reason of review: Consumer Fraud.